France–Taiwan relations

-France–Taiwan relations are bilateral relations between France (officially the French Republic) and Taiwan (officially the Republic of China).
+French and Chinese forces engaged in battles around Taiwan in the late 19th century.
+In the early 20th century, the French Third Republic established diplomatic relations with the Republic of China (ROC).
+In 1964, France became the first major Western power to establish ambassadorial level diplomatic relations with the People's Republic of China (PRC) instead but continued to sell major weapon platforms to the ROC following its retreat to Taiwan.
+This was stepped back in 1994 when France upgraded its relations with the PRC and recognized Taiwan as Chinese territory.
+Relations have improved significantly since then.
+Military relations have been impacted by scandals like the Taiwan frigate scandal and Taiwan Mirage affair.

 History

 Qing dynasty

 During the Sino-French War in 1884, French warships entered Taiwan seas and disrupted coastal provinces.

 Meanwhile, the French decided to put pressure on China by landing an expeditionary corps in northern Taiwan to seize Keelung and Tamsui, redeeming the failure of 6 August and finally winning the 'pledge' they sought.
 On 1 October Lieutenant-Colonel Bertaux-Levillain landed at Keelung with a force of 1,800 marine infantry, forcing the Chinese to withdraw to strong defensive positions which had been prepared in the surrounding hills.
 The French force was too small to advance beyond Keelung, and the Pei-tao coal mines remained in Chinese hands.
 Meanwhile, after an ineffective naval bombardment on 2 October, Admiral Lespès attacked the Chinese defences at Tamsui with 600 sailors from his squadron's landing companies on 8 October, and was decisively repulsed by forces under the command of the Fujianese general Sun Kaihua (孫開華).
 As a result of this reverse, French control over Formosa was limited merely to the town of Keelung.
 This achievement fell far short of what had been hoped for.